Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 Best time to visit: March to June for pleasant weather; December to February for snow

 Dhanaulti sits quietly between Mussoorie and Kanatal but it’s a world apart from both.
 No crowds, no noise — just tall trees, peaceful trails and views that stretch endlessly across the Garhwal Himalayas.
-Every time I visit, I find myself walking slower, talking softer and smiling more.
+Every time you visit, you find yourself walking slower, talking softer and smiling more.

 It’s the kind of place where you can spend an entire day doing nothing and still feel like you have done everything.